 In other words, through a series of biochemical processes, the cell swallows and eliminates the damaged or senescent proteins and organelles to achieve self-renewal.

 The Benefits Of Intermittent Fasting

-When you don’t eat anything for a certain period of time every day, you are actually reducing the burden on your body system and brain.
+When you don’t eat anything for a certain period of time every day, you are actually reducing your body system and brain burden.

 This makes sense from an evolutionary perspective.

-For most of the history of human evolution, people did not eat three meals a day, plus various snacks.
+For most of human evolutionary history, people did not eat three meals a day, plus various snacks.
 On the contrary, due to lack of food, people were often hungry.

 Humans have learned to adapt to the environment and thrive in fasting.